stefanobartoletti/eslint-config/README.md

     stefanobartoletti(
       {}, // Antfu Options, required
-      vue, // Optional, but recommended to follow this config style preferences tailwind, // Optional, depending on the project (you need to explkcitly install `eslint-plugin-tailwindcss`) ),
+      vue, // Optional, but recommended to follow this config style preferences tailwind(), // Optional, depending on the project ),
   )
 ```